Tell us your interests.

 You may fax documents to +1 (315) 443-8427.
 Please include a copy of your passport with the financial documents you send us.
 Be sure to write your name, date of birth, and name of the program to which you are applying on all documents you send.
 In addition to the above expenses, you should plan on expenses for the winter break and summer months.
-If you are returning to your home country or are traveling to another location, you need to anticipate those travel expenses.
+If you are returning to your home country or are traveling to another location, you should anticipate those additional expenses.

 Interviews are not a requirement for admission to Syracuse University.
 Students who would like the opportunity to add an interview to their application portfolio can do so in one of the following ways:

 - Visit campus – a great way to explore Syracuse University and interviews are offered Monday-Friday during the summer and fall.

 - Meet with an admissions representative if they are visiting your area

 - Students in Asia may arrange for an interview with Vericant.
-Syracuse University, in partnership with Vericant, provides in-person interview opportunities for applicants in China interested in showcasing skills and professionalism to the admissions team.
+Syracuse University, in partnership with Vericant, provides in-person interview opportunities for international applicants interested in showcasing English skills and professionalism to the admissions team.